sillsdev/scripture/README.md

 </div>

 TypeScript partial port of the C# library [libpalaso/SIL.Scripture][github-libpalaso-scripture].
-These libraries are used by [Paratext](https://paratext.org/) to represent and support Scripture references.
+These libraries are used by [Paratext](https://paratext.org/) and provides classes for working with Scripture data such as references and versifications.

 v1 is a minimal partial port in TypeScript that supports use on the frontend while still using the full C# version on the backend.